-One of the features about a Hurco that many customers love is the 8-nozzle coolant ring that comes standard on all VMX models of vertical machining centers, and the amount and flow of the flood coolant that can be experienced is sometimes unbelievable to many new users.
+One of the features of Hurco that many customers love is the eight-nozzle coolant ring that comes standard on all VMX models of vertical machining centers.
+The amount and flow of the flood coolant is sometimes unbelievable to many new users.
 Now Hurco VM owners can experience this same overwhelming feeling of flood coolant!

 Posts about Mill Tooling:

 Over the years, Hurco has partnered with many tooling companies.
 Recently I received a link from G.W.
 Shultz, that showed a video of one of thier tools cutting 422 Stainless Steel, on a Hurco VMX30HSi High Speed milling machine - at some pretty impressive speeds.
 The information listed in the video comment section says: "Pushing the G.W.
 Schultz Tool HGW40250-01 to 1000SFM in 422 Stainless Steel".

 As CNC machinists, we apply our skill, knowledge and experience to manufacture the best looking and most accurate parts that we can.
 We take a great deal of pride in the products that we produce, and we want others to see that pride in the finished product.
 But what do we do when we aren’t getting the results that we want?
 When dimensionally the parts meet blueprint specifications, but the surface finish and overall appearance is less than desirable?
 When this happens, we need to go back to the basics and ensure that we are using the best machining practices that we know to be correct.

 Previously, I published a two-part series on the basics of mill-turn technology, where I cover topics such as: axis configurations, the orientation of live tooling holders, mill-turn terminology, instances when a Y-axis might be necessary, etc. In this article, I discuss the differences between the driven tool mounting configurations and offer my opinion on the benefits and challenges associated with each.